 Being an introvert does not limit your ability to find a job and excel in it. all you need to do is to find the right kind of job for you.

-This post provides valuable ideas of best jobs for introverts in 2018; check them out and see which one fits you well.
+This post provides valuable ideas of best jobs for introverts in 2018 and beyond; check them out and see which one fits you well.